guitrain/terraform-training-intermediate/labs/lab01-command-line/README.md

 ### [terrraform state](https://www.terraform.io/docs/commands/state/index.html)

-* `terraform state list` - abreviated list of all resources (only `<resource>.<name>`)
+* `terraform state list` - abbreviated list of all resources (only `<resource>.<name>`)
 * `terraform state show <resource>.<name>` - show single resource from statefile.

 ```
-Example, lets show the state of the first resource printed in the previous command:-
+Example, lets show the state of the first resource printed in the previous command:

 $ terraform state show aws_instance.instance[0]

 NOTE: Because we used the count sub-command to iterate through the creation of X number of instances, these
 instances are stored in state as a list, and specific instances are references via their position in the list,
 just like an array.
-In the above example we are printing the first instance in the liist.
+In the above example we are printing the first instance in the list.
 ```

 * `terraform state rm <resource>.<name>` - remove the specified resource from statefile.

 ```
-Lets remove the above instances from state with the following command:-
+Let's remove the above instances from state with the following command:

 $ terraform state rm aws_instance.instance[0]

-Verify it is removed from state:-
+Verify it is removed from state:

 $ terraform state list

 If we did a 'terraform destroy' it should destroy all resources provisioned by the configuration accept the
 instance we removed from state.
-Lets not do that however as we have additional steps in this lab still to complete.
+Let's not do that however as we have additional steps in this lab still to complete.
 ```

 ### [terraform import](https://www.terraform.io/docs/commands/import.html)
 * `terraform import <resource>.<name> <resourceID>`` - import an existing resource into terraform state.

-Now lets add our instance back to terraform state usinig the _terraform import_ command.
+Now let's add our instance back to terraform state using the _terraform import_ command.
 You will need the instance ID for this instance to import it.
-The instance ID can be fuond a number of ways, the easiest beiing to either log into the AWS Console and find it, or look back at the output from the _terraform state show aws_instance.instance[0]_ command we ran earlier:-
+The instance ID can be found a number of ways, the easiest being to either log into the AWS Console and find it, or look back at the output from the _terraform state show aws_instance.instance[0]_ command we ran
+earlier:

 $ terraform import aws_instance.instance[0] <ec2_instance_id>